amareen1988/merge-pojos/README.md

 DummyPojo resultPojo = factory.mergeFacade().merge(newPojo, oldPojo, TARGET_IS_NULL);
 ```

-The examples above on apply merge strategies globally on all fields. merge-pojos also supports per-field merge strategies.
-Such strategies can be defined one their respective fields using _@MergeStrategy_ annotation.
+The examples above on apply merge strategies globally on all fields.
+However, finer level merge rules can be established using the _@MergeStrategy_ annotation on respective fields.
 Below is a list of some of the intial merge strategies provided by merge-pojos:

 * SOURCE: Returns the source always.
 * SOURCE_NOT_EMPTY: A field in source overwrites its corresponding in target if the field in source is not empty.